 Through a meticulous, transparent process, a team of leading Israeli and international academics volunteer to select Fellows who demonstrate academic excellence, leadership, drive and community commitment.

 Short-listed applicants will be invited to a final round of face-to-face panel interviews.
 These normally take place in spring, ahead of Fellows beginning their Fellowship year in July.
-Final selection is immediately followed by a public announcement of our new cohort of Azrieli Faculty Fellows.
+Final selection is immediately followed by a public announcement of our new cohort of Azrieli Early Career Faculty Fellows.

 Candidates who have received their PhD no later than seven years ago, and hold an appointment to their first tenure-track position, may be nominated by one of the following academic institutions: Bar-Ilan University, Ben-Gurion University, The Hebrew University of Jerusalem, Technion-Israel Institute of Technology, Tel Aviv University, University of Haifa, Weizmann Institute of Science.
-Second paragraph: Candidates who are not accepted to the Azrieli Faculty Fellows Program after applying once may be re-nominated, and applications may be submitted one more time, in the year immediately following the initial application.
+Second paragraph: Candidates who are not accepted to the Azrieli Early Career Faculty Fellows Program after applying once may be re-nominated, and applications may be submitted one more time, in the year immediately following the initial application.